Bjorn-Borg/store_front/README.md

 ### Git hooks

-After cloning the repository run the following commands to make the pre-commit hook executable:
+After cloning the repository run the following commands to make the git hooks executable:

 - Change the path for the git hooks to the folder .githooks (this allows sharing the hooks):